REASONS FOR FOOD SCOPE

 The causes of food wastage are extremely diverse, even within a single family.
 The lifestyle, cultural background, age, gender composition of the family members, and the residential areas all have an influence.
 But it is also decisive whether there is a child in the family because his food consumption is the most unpredictable.

 NFCSO has cooperated with a number of governmental and non-governmental organizations last year in order to identify the best answers to the problem.
 It is important that food industry, trade and representatives of research institutes and universities are also involved in the work.
 We have also developed a Consumer Program entitled “Wasteless”, which was launched in 2016 with the help of the European Union’s LIFE support instrument.
 In addition to the adult population, we also intend to pay special attention to childrenin this program, because based on international experience, those campaigns are successful in the long run, which also address the consumers of the future.
 Based on all these, it is a realistic goal to reduce the amount of food discarded by 8-10%.
 This would mean saving approximately 15 billion forints in/for households.
-We would like the population to follow the principle of “Quality instead of quantity” in order to buy higher quality, safe, regional food from the money they are saving this way.
+We would like the population to follow the principle of “Quality over quantity” in order to buy higher quality, safe, regional food from the money they are saving this way.

 WASTELESS – LET’S REDUCE THE QUANTITY OF FOOD WASTE TOGETHER!